 When considering building a snailery for your farm, it is good to bear in mind that snails prefer to stay in damp or humid regions.
 Therefore, snailery are best situated in a very cool region where dehydration will not occur.

-In addition, a very green vegetation is necessary for snail farming since they feed on plants and also its helps to reduce harsh condition like dehydration.
+In addition, the green vegetation is necessary for snail farming since they feed on these plants for their nutritional requirements.

 Snailery construction can be done with different materials like metal, wood or raising a block over a piece of land.
 In fact, the snail housing doesn’t need to be exorbitant, what matters is that the snail are restricted while the appropriate environment for survival is created.